Nudity in religion: Occurrence

 Among the Hindu religious sects, only the sadhus (monks) of the Nāga sect can be seen nude.
 They usually wear a loin-cloth around their waist, but not always; and usually remain in their Akhara or deep forest or isolation and come out in public only once every four years during Kumbh Mela.
-They have a very long history and are warrior monks, who usually also carry a talwar (sword), trishul (trident), bhala (javelin) or such weapons, and in medieval times have fought many wars to protect Hindu temples and shrines.
+They have a very long history and are warrior monks, who usually also carry a talwar (sword), trishula (trident), bhala (javelin) or such weapons, and in medieval times have fought many wars to protect Hindu temples and shrines.

 Jainism

 In India, Digambara monks reject any form of clothing and practice nudity.
 Digambara (lit. 'sky clad') is one of the two main sects of Jainism.
-However, the Shwetambar sect is "white-clad" and their holy statues wear a loin cloth.
+However, the Shvetambara sect is "white-clad" and their holy statues may or may not wear a loin cloth as seen in artefacts excavated from the Kankali Tila.

 New religious movements

-New Gymnosophy Society

-The first English naturists adopted the name Gymnosophy as a thinly disguised euphemism for their pastime.
-The English Gymnosophical Society was formed in 1922 and became the New Gymnosophy Society in 1926; they purchased land at 'Bricket Wood' to become Britain's first nudist colony.
-One of the first members was Gerald Gardner, who in 1945 established the 'Five Acres Club' nearby, ostensibly as a nudist club, but as a front for Wiccans, as witchcraft was illegal in England until 1951.

 Neopaganism

 In many modern neopagan religious movements, such as Wicca, social and ritual nudity is (relatively) commonplace.
 In Wicca, the term skyclad refers to ritual nudity instead of social nudity.